mravendi/mravendi.github.io/_posts/cvoverview.md

 We may assign label 5 to dogs, label 2 to cars, label 0 to airplanes, and label 9 to trucks.
 As you may note, there may be more than one object in the images, however, the labels correspond to the dominant objects.

-This task has also many applications in industry from autonomous vehicles to medical imaging to automatically identify objects in images.
-In Chapter 3 of my book, I implemented a multi-class calssification in PyTorch with the scripts available [here](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/tree/master/Chapter03).
+This task has also many applications in the industry from autonomous vehicles to medical imaging to automatically identify objects in images.
+In Chapter 3 of my book, I implemented a multi-class classification in PyTorch with the scripts available [here](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/tree/master/Chapter03).

 ## Object Detection